Upton Park tube station

-Upton Park is a London Underground station on the District and Hammersmith and City lines, on Green Street in the Upton Park area of the London Borough of Newham, east London.
-It is in Zone 3.
+Upton Park is a London Underground station.
+It is located on Green Street in the Upton Park area of the London Borough of Newham, east London.
+The station is on the District and Hammersmith & City lines, between Plaistow and East Ham stations.
+It is in London fare zone 3.

-The station was opened by the London, Tilbury and Southend Railway (LTSR) in 1877.
+The station was opened on 1 September 1877 by the London, Tilbury and Southend Railway (LTSR).
 District line service began in 1902, and the Hammersmith & City (at that time the Metropolitan line) followed in 1936.
 LTSR services were withdrawn in 1962.
 The station has two working platforms, one for each direction.
 Two other platforms used to serve the LTSR but are now disused.

 Nowadays, the station serves Queens Road Market and Green Street.

 History

+The London, Tilbury and Southend Railway (LTSR) direct line between Bow and Barking was constructed east–west through the middle of the parish of West Ham with service starting on 31 March 1858.
+Upton Park station was not built at this time.
+Prior to the building of the line, trains took a longer route via Stratford and Forest Gate to the north.
+The new line initially also had stations at Bromley, Plaistow and East Ham, with Upton Park added between Plaistow and East Ham on 1 September 1877.

 Upton Park was the first station on the LT&SR to be built by a property developer.
 Read was a developer who proposed the station and given approval designed and built a two platform station between the houses of Queen's Road and Harold Road.
-The station fronted Queen's Square on the corner of Green Street and Queen's Road opened in September 1877.
-The building was demolished in 1903/04 when the line was quadrupled and the present station constructed.
+The station fronted Queen's Square on the corner of Green Street and Queen's Road.